biptec/opnsense-tools/README.md

 * UEFI:		use amd64 hybrid images for said images, e.g. "vga vm"
 * VERSION:	a version tag (if applicable)
 * ZFS:		ZFS pool name to create for VM images, e.g. "zpool"
+* VAGRANT:	creating a vagrant user in the image

 How to specify build options via configuration file
 ---------------------------------------------------